-If you use a keyboard without a tilt, you may be straining your arm and shoulder by moving too far from the center.
-Higher DPI will be essential if you wish to minimize physical movement and maximize cursor movement.
+Using a keyboard without a tilt may be straining your arm and shoulder by moving too far from the center.
+A higher DPI will be essential if you wish to minimize physical movement and maximize cursor movement.

 Trackballs Are Stationary